 Four changes you need to know about

-- If you receive a bankruptcy notice (for a debt of more than $20,000) then the time you have to respond has been extended from 21 days to six months.
+- If you are issued with a Bankruptcy Notice (for a debt of more than $10,000) on or after 1 January 2021 then the time you have to respond to the notice will be 21 days.

-- You can apply for Temporary Debt Protection for six months.
+- You can apply for Temporary Debt Protection on or after 1 January 2021 the protection period is 21 days.
 This stops creditors taking enforcement action.
-(This was previously called a Declaration of Intent to Present a Debtor’s Petition and was 21 days pre-pandemic.)
+(This was previously called a Declaration of Intent to Present a Debtor’s Petition.)

 What do the changes mean?

-However, if a bankruptcy notice was served on you before 25 March 2020 then you will still only have 21 days to comply with the bankruptcy notice.
+- If a Bankruptcy Notice was served on you before 25 March 2020 then you will still only have 21 days to comply with it.
 If you have not complied within the 21 days then the creditor can take further action at any time.
 If this is the case seek legal advice immediately.

 Before you do anything

 Bankruptcy is a big decision and is a last resort for tackling your financial difficulty.
 If you own a home or any other real estate you need to be very careful before considering bankruptcy.
 The bankruptcy trustee can take and sell your home and other significant assets in bankruptcy.